Camp Baker |

 (info courtesy of Jerome Grenz)

 NEED MORE INFO: Warm Springs Creek near Conner called "Flour Camp Creek" on the Lewis and Clark Expedition (1805).
-A possible military fort northeast of Lincoln area (date and location ?).
+A possible military post or camp located northeast of Lincoln (date and location ?).

 Towns: Garrison in Powell County.